mahabub81/covid-19-api/example/nodejs/readme.md

 # Node Example

-Clone this repo, run the following command
+ Run the following command to clone this repo and run the examples

 ```bash
 git clone https://github.com/mahabub81/covid-19-api.git